bizpropb/DocsifySampleProject/README.md

-# Docsify Sample Project
+# Docsify Showcase

 A complete, ready-to-deploy Docsify documentation site with all essential features pre-configured.

 ## What's This?

-This is a **fully functional Docsify sample project** that demonstrates:
+This is a **fully functional Docsify Showcase** that demonstrates:

 - ✅ Sidebar navigation
 - ✅ Full-text search